ingvilow/golang_blackpink_api_test/README.md

  I am going to use:
  1) maybe clean arch pattern
  2) postgreSQL
- 3) frontwend will be done on Flutter (may be, it will be cute small mobile app)
+ 3) frontend will be done on Flutter (may be, it will be cute small mobile app)

 i am from app mobile development field and I have never done anything related to backend.